TheMGRF/Genie/README.md

 - You need `jdk` 11+ installed to compile (and `jre` 11 to run)
 - Anything else that `paper` requires to build

-If all you want is a paperclip server jar, just run `./tuinity jar`
+If all you want is a paperclip server jar, just run `./genie jar`

-Otherwise, to setup the `Tuinity-API` and `Tuinity-Server` repo, just run the following command in your project root `./tuinity patch` additionally, after you run `./tuinity patch` you can run `./tuinity build` to build the respective api and server jars.
+Otherwise, to setup the `Genie-API` and `Tuinity-Server` repo, just run the following command in your project root `./genie patch` additionally, after you run `./tuinity patch` you can run `./genie build` to build the respective api and server jars.

-`./tuinity patch` should initialize the repo such that you can now start modifying and creating patches.
-The folder `Tuinity-API` is the api repo and the `Tuinity-Server` folder is the server repo and will contain the source files you will modify.
+`./genie patch` should initialize the repo such that you can now start modifying and creating patches.
+The folder `Genie-API` is the api repo and the `Genie-Server` folder is the server repo and will contain the source files you will modify.

 #### Creating a patch
-Patches are effectively just commits in either `Tuinity-API` or `Tuinity-Server`.
+Patches are effectively just commits in either `Genie-API` or `Genie-Server`.
-To create one, just add a commit to either repo and run `./tuinity rb`, and a patch will be placed in the patches folder.
+To create one, just add a commit to either repo and run `./genie rb`, and a patch will be placed in the patches folder.
 Modifying commits will also modify its corresponding patch file.